This post may contain affiliate links. Please see my disclosure policy for details.

 This is probably my favourite part of the spa and the main draw!

 What could be better than relaxing in a warm pool with some breathtaking views of the city and the Mendip Hills in the distance?!

 This is actually where I spent the majority of my time in the spa as I just couldn’t get enough.

-The best things to do here is to grab one of their noodles to float with.
-I always like to touch the bottom of the pool but with the noodle it was nice to simply float and relax.
+The best thing to do here is to grab one of their noodles to float with.
+I always like to touch the bottom of the pool but with the noodle, it was nice to simply float and relax.
 They also have jets in some areas which makes a sort of jacuzzi.